fermenreq/Django-Football-News/README.md

 # Django-Football-News

 This academic project shows a simply web application.

-It used some tools like for example webscraping.
+The following requirements are mandatory to run this project:
+Python 2.7.12
+Django 1.10
+Bs4